Diego Rivera: Marriages and family

-He was still married when he met art student Frida Kahlo in Mexico.
+He was still married when he met art student Frida Kahlo in Mexico City.
 They began a passionate affair and, after he divorced Marín, Rivera married Kahlo on August 21, 1929.
 He was 42 and she was 22.
 Their mutual infidelities and his violent temper resulted in divorce in 1939, but they remarried December 8, 1940, in San Francisco.
 A year after Kahlo's death, on July 29, 1955, Rivera married Emma Hurtado, his agent since 1946.
 In his later years Rivera lived in the United States and Mexico.
 Rivera died on November 24, 1957, at the age of 70.
 He was buried at the Panteón de Dolores in Mexico City.

 Personal beliefs

 Rivera was an atheist.
-His mural Dreams of a Sunday in the Alameda depicted Ignacio Ramírez holding a sign that read, "God does not exist".
+His mural Dreams of a Sunday in the Alameda depicted Ignacio Ramírez "El Nigromante" holding a sign that read, "God does not exist".
 This work caused a furor, but Rivera refused to remove the inscription.
 The painting was not shown for nine years – until Rivera agreed to remove the inscription.
 He said, "To affirm 'God does not exist', I do not have to hide behind Don Ignacio Ramírez; I am an atheist and I consider religions to be a form of collective neurosis."